 Conservation of energy isn’t just a good idea; it’s the law—the first law of thermodynamics.
 Energy can neither be created nor destroyed.
 It is a law that cannot be broken—even by the most hardened nut-cases.
 Calories can’t just disappear.

-One solution offered to the mystery of the missing calories has been dubbed the pistachio principle: Maybe nuts are just such a pain to eat.
-“For example, in-shell pistachios slow the rate of consumption because of increased preparation time, and this may permit a greater metabolic feedback during the ingestive event that augments satiety with the potential to reduce the energy content of the eating event”--meaning nuts, in-shell nuts slow you down so it gives your brain time to think, "Hey, I’m eating—I better not eat too much!"
+One solution offered to the mystery of the missing calories has been dubbed the pistachio principle.
+Maybe nuts are just such a pain to eat.
+“For example, in-shell pistachios slow the rate of consumption because of increased preparation time, and this may permit a greater metabolic feedback during the ingestive event that augments satiety with the potential to reduce the energy content of the eating event.”
+Meaning, in-shell nuts slow you down so much, it gives you time to think, “Hey, I’m eating; better not eat too much!”

 Yeah, but what about shelled nuts?
-Well, you still have to chew them.
-A study out of Japan suggested that increasing dietary hardness (meaning difficulty of chewing) was associated with lower waist circumference.
-Your jaws do burn some calories, but it's not much exercise—I mean I guess if all you had to ate was raw cabbage all day you might lose some weight, there aren't many calories to begin with, so it may just be the tedium of chewing leads one to chew even less.
+Well, you still gotta chew them.
+A study out of Japan suggested that “increasing dietary hardness [meaning difficulty of chewing] was associated with lower waist circumference.”
+Now, your jaws do burn some calories, but it’s not much exercise.
+I mean, I guess if all you ate was, you know, raw cabbage all day, you might lose some weight.
+But, there ain’t many calories to begin with.
+So, it may just be the tedium of chewing that leads one to eat less.

-Then there’s the fecal excretion theory.
-Many of the cell walls of chewed almonds, for example, remain intact in the GI tract, so even though a nut may technically have a certain number of calories in it, maybe they just go out the other end and you don’t absorb most of them?
+Then, there’s the fecal excretion theory.
+Many of the cell walls of chewed almonds, for example, remain intact in the digestive tract.
+So, even though a nut may technically have a certain number of calories in it, maybe they just go out the other end, and you don’t absorb many of them?

-To test both these theories all scientists would need to do is compare weight gain from nuts to weight gain from nut butters.
+To test both these theories, all scientists would have to do is compare weight gain from nuts, to weight gain from nut butters.
 Stay tuned.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.